AdamBoley/The-Space-Marine-Legions/README.md

 #### **Direct access**

 Users may directly access the code by following the steps below:
-1. Install the Chrome Gitpod extension or Firefox Gitpod extension, depending on the user's choice of browser
+1. Install the Chrome Gitpod extension or Firefox Gitpod extension, depending on the user's choice of browser.
-2. On the project repository, click the green Gitpod button
+2. On the project repository, click the green Gitpod button.
-3. Wait several minutes for Gitpod to build the workspace
+3. Wait several minutes for Gitpod to build the workspace.

 #### **Template**

 I have set this repository as a template, and users may clone this repository using this.
 This creates a repository in their own Github account, and they may access it freely.
 This may be done by following the steps below:
 1. From the repository page (see above), click the button named "Use this template".
-2. Since this is technically a new repository, the user may give it a new name
+2. Since this is technically a new repository, the user may give it a new name.
-3. Optionally, the user may give the project a description
+3. Optionally, the user may give the project a description.
-4. The user may set the repository at either Public or Private
+4. The user may set the repository at either Public or Private.
 5. The user may also opt to include all branches, though in this case, this option is redundant, since I created the project using only one branch.
 6. Click the green button at the bottom to create a new repository from this template.